gonkmetrics/gonkmetrics.github.io/_posts/2022-02-17-mysql-jointablespt1-post.md

-## MySQL - Joining Tables Pt.1 ft.
+## MySQL Tables Manipulation ft.
 Blog Creation

 MySQL Workbench was used to verify queries before being pasted into the cli.